petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/includes/endsv6-series-summary.md

 Endsv6 VMs offer up to 200 Gbps network bandwidth, 15 vNICs and up to 400k Connection per Second (CPS).
 Both series also include up to 128 vCPU and 1024 GiB of RAM.

 Both series provide up to 3x improvement in NW BW/vCPU than the current generation Intel Ev6 VMs.
-These series will be relevant for workloads such as network virtual appliances, large-scale e-commerce applications, express route, application gateway, central DNS and monitoring servers, Firewall, that require the ability to handle a high number of user connections and data transfers.
+This series will be relevant for workloads such as network virtual appliances, large-scale e-commerce applications, express route, application gateway,and more that require the ability to handle a high number of user connections and data transfers.
 They are also suited for media processing tasks that involve transferring large amounts of data quickly, and other applications that benefit from high NW BW/vCPU and CPS & flow limit configurations.

 The Endsv6 series comes with a local disk.
 We recommend choosing Premium SSD, Premium SSD v2, or Ultra disks to attain the published disk performance.